torvalds/linux/Documentation/virt/hyperv/overview.rst

 Hyper-V does not have a ability to hot-add or hot-remove a CPU from a running VM.
 However, Windows Server 2019 Hyper-V and earlier versions may provide guests with ACPI tables that indicate more CPUs than are actually present in the VM.
-As is normal, Linux treats these additional CPUs as potential hot-add CPUs, and reports them as such even though Hyper-V will never actually hot-add them.
+As is normal, GNU/Linux treats these additional CPUs as potential hot-add CPUs, and reports them as such even though Hyper-V will never actually hot-add them.
-Starting in Windows Server 2022 Hyper-V, the ACPI tables reflect only the CPUs actually present in the VM, so Linux does not report any hot-add CPUs.
+Starting in Windows Server 2022 Hyper-V, the ACPI tables reflect only the CPUs actually present in the VM, so GNU/Linux does not report any hot-add CPUs.

-A Linux guest CPU may be taken offline using the normal Linux mechanisms, provided no VMBus channel interrupts are assigned to the CPU.
+A GNU/Linux guest CPU may be taken offline using the normal GNU/Linux mechanisms, provided no VMBus channel interrupts are assigned to the CPU.
 See the section on VMBus Interrupts for more details on how VMBus channel interrupts can be re-assigned to permit